hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 # IANA Considerations

+## TLS Extensions

 IANA is asked to allocate two new TLS extensions, evidence_request and evidence_proposal, from the "TLS ExtensionType Values" subregistry defined in {{RFC5246}}.
 These extensions are used in the ClientHello and the EncryptedExtensions messages.
 The values carried in these extensions are taken from TBD.

+## TLS Alerts

-IANA is also requested to allocate a value in the "TLS Alerts" registry and populate it with the following entry:
+IANA is requested to allocate a value in the "TLS Alerts" registry and populate it with the following entry:

 - Value: TBD